lsm/nodepress/README.md

 `cd nodepress`

-install from the master tarball
+install to current dir

 `npm install nodepress`

-wait a moment for fetching tarball and installing the depedences
+wait a moment for installation

 copy an example bootstrap file for your blog